 Where have I been?

 To date, I’ve been to more than 50 countries – my favorites include Thailand, Colombia and Croatia.
-Recent travels included spending two months in Southeast Asia during Fall 2014 and two months in India during Winter 2015 working for The Travel Scientists.
-2015 highlights were Colombia and Peru, and in 2016, my international trips included Quebec City (Canada), Ireland and the Philippines.
+Two recent long-trips include spending two months in Southeast Asia during Fall 2014, two months in India during Winter 2015 working for The Travel Scientists and one month traveling in Spring 2018 (including spending two weeks at sea on the Nomad Cruise).

 Where am I going in 2018?